harmonysoft-tech/custom-gradle-dist-gradle-plugin/README.md

      **mandatory settings:**
      * `gradleVersion` - base Gradle wrapper version
      * `customDistributionVersion` - custom distribution version (`project.version` is used by default)
-     * `customDistributionFileNameMapper` - a property of type [CustomDistributionNameMapper](./src/main/kotlin/tech/harmonysoft/oss/gradle/dist/config/CustomDistributionNameMapper.kt) which generates resulting custom distribution file name for the given parameters. *Note: it's necessary to specify this property or 'distributionNameMapper' property.
+     * `customDistributionFileNameMapper` - a property of type [CustomDistributionNameMapper](./src/main/kotlin/tech/harmonysoft/oss/gradle/dist/config/CustomDistributionNameMapper.kt) which generates resulting custom distribution file name for the given parameters. *Note: it's necessary to specify this property or `distributionNameMapper` property.
 It's an error to define the both/none of them*
        * `gradleVersion` - base gradle distribution version as defined above
        * `customDistributionVersion` - custom distribution mixing version as defined above
        * `gradleDistributionType` - gradle distribution type as defined below